By Daryl Yang | Image by Melissa Wang

 “I chose the field of Renaissance studies because I’m pretty much interested in all aspects of culture and the humanists in the European Renaissance were pretty much interested in everything too.
 Also, the period is a good pivot between the worlds of antiquity and modernity,” he shared.

-The publishing process is often one that takes several years and Professor Hui shared that he took nine years to complete his.
+The publishing process is often one that takes several years and Dr Hui shared that he took nine years to complete his.